Toolbox

 A toolbox (also called toolkit, tool chest or workbox) is a box to organize, carry, and protect the owner's tools.
 They could be used for trade, a hobby or DIY, and their contents vary with the craft.
+Toolboxes made of strong steel with enough space are great storage solutions.

 Types

 A toolbox could refer to several types of storage to hold tools.
 It could mean a small portable box that can carry a few tools to a project location or a large storage system set on casters.
 Modern toolboxes are predominantly metal or plastic.
 Wood was the material of choice for toolboxes built beginning in the early 19th century.

 Toolboxes can be mainly divided as 5 types.
 They are: